DataBranner/RegexBlaster/TO-DO.md

   2. evaluate by edit-distance vis-à-vis all previous defenses; average string-length minus edit-distance may be more useful than edit-distance alone.
   2. **DONE**: handle by repeating attack string; repeat defense barred;
   2. handle by delaying efficacy, thus increasing risk of hit; this requires implementing timing of attacks (not sure if this is desirable until higher levels).

- 1. Invalid defense string may lead to score reduction or other penalties.

  1. Figure damage (from hits); it may affect time of defense's effect.